testingautomated-usi/deepmetis/DeepMetis-UE/README.md

 This step is to configure DeepMetis on a virtual machine.
 If you want to do it on a real machine use the [following instructions](full_installation.md).

+> NOTE: the size of the VM image is ~15 GBs

 To import the virtual image, you should install [Oracle VM VirtualBox 6.1.22](https://www.virtualbox.org/wiki/Downloads) for your platform and [VirtualBox 6.1.22 Oracle VM VirtualBox Extension Pack](https://download.virtualbox.org/virtualbox/6.1.22/Oracle_VM_VirtualBox_Extension_Pack-6.1.22.vbox-extpack).

 Download our [ova](https://drive.google.com/drive/folders/1N1q4df8k25IZWFWQyqfcDgHI3A7culUJ?usp=sharing).